embeddedboys/.github/profile/README.md

 Welcome to embeddedboys.org

-People here, they make good "Full Stack" embedded system projects here and do **OpenSource**.
+People here, they made good "Full Stack" embedded system projects and do **OpenSource**.

-Something big, something small.
+These project usually came up with a little idea.

-Anyway, just do it.
+Hope you guys have fun with this.

 Cheers,